LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

       Sets the font size in points.
 Requires an integer point value as a parameter (e.g. "14").
 Optional.
    :param -color:
       Sets the font color.
-Requires a hex color string as a parameter (e.g "#550000").
+Requires a hex color string as a parameter (e.g.
+      "#550000").
 Defaults to "#000000" if not specified.
 Optional.
    :param -encoding:
       Sets the desired font encoding.
 The font encoding defaults to "CP1252" if not specified.
-TrueType fonts can be asked to return an array of supported encodings via the ``pdf_font->getSupportedEncodings`` method.
+TrueType fonts can be asked to return an array of supported encodings via the `pdf_font->getSupportedEncodings` method.
 Optional.
    :param -embed:
       Embeds the fonts used within the PDF file as opposed to relying on the client PDF reader for font information.
 Optional.